microchip-pic-avr-examples/dspic33ck-power-dcdc-dual-active-bridge-development-platform/.mchp_private/doxygen/config/markdown-files/Firmware Detail.md

   </center>
 </p>

 In the forward mode of the DAB converter, the PWM signals are configured to control the power flow from the primary side to the secondary side.
 In reverse mode, the power flow is reversed, going from the secondary side back to the primary side.
 This reversal requires a different configuration of the PWM signals to ensure proper operation.
 Specifically, for proper control in reverse mode, the complementary outputs of PWM2 and PWM3 need to be swapped.
 This means that the signal originally output on PWM2H in forward mode should now be output on PWM2L, and vice versa.
 This swapping ensures that the switching sequence of the transistors is correct for the reverse power flow.
+The figure below shows how the PWM works from no power to full power operation for both forward and reverse operating mode.

 <p>